The Valeria Association is committed to achieving that:

 - [+] experts and scientists are linked.

 It turns out that it takes a lot of time to find all the people who have the necessary know-how and bring them together.
-Parents of children with ultra rare diseases know that time is the most precious commodity.
+Parents of children with orphan diseases know that time is the most precious commodity.
 The process of bringing together the right people, universities or institutions until the right medicine is available must be faster and easier.

 - [+] money is collected for research projects.